 - Areas of Study.
 Students in all fields of study are eligible for an award.

 - Social Factors.
-Students must present evidence of unusual social and/or other barriers to attending college full time.
+Students must present evidence of unusual barriers they have encountered, or are facing, in their pursuit of full-time college attendance.

 - Financial Need.
 Students must demonstrate financial need on the basis of a Free Application for Federal Student Aid (FAFSA) filed prior to March 1st of the award year.